-After 240 credits of study (CertHE) you will be able to demonstrate:
+The programme provides opportunities for you to develop and demonstrate the following: After 120 credits of study (CertHE) you will be able to demonstrate:

-S1.
-Gather data safely and appropriately using a range of techniques in the laboratory, keeping accurate records in an appropriate format

-S2.
-Present information clearly and concisely using appropriate academic conventions both in written, visual and oral forms

-S3.
-Develop subject specific skills associated with good laboratory practice including the safe handling of specimens, sample preparation and the use of relevant instrumentation considering factors such as accuracy, calibration, precision, replicability and accurate interpretation of data
+- S1.
+Gather data safely and appropriately using a range of techniques in the laboratory, keeping accurate records in an appropriate format. - S2.
+Present information clearly and concisely using appropriate academic conventions both in written, visual and oral forms. - S3.
+Develop subject specific skills associated with good laboratory practice including the safe handling of specimens, sample preparation and the use of relevant instrumentation considering factors such as accuracy, calibration, precision, replicability and accurate interpretation of data.

-After 360 credits of study (DipHE) you will be able to demonstrate:
+After 240 credits of study (DipHE) you will be able to demonstrate:

-S4.
-Evaluate and apply a range of qualitative and quantitative techniques in the laboratory setting, using complex data sets to inform decision making and draw appropriate conclusions especially where there is a level of uncertainty.

-S5.
-Recognise and apply subject-specific theories, paradigms, concepts or principles.

-S6.
-Further develop the independent and transferable skills necessary for self-managed and lifelong learning (e.g., working independently, time management, organisational, knowledge transfer and digital skills)
+- S4.
+Evaluate and apply a range of qualitative and quantitative techniques in the laboratory setting, using complex data sets to inform decision making and draw appropriate conclusions especially where there is a level of uncertainty. - \$5.
+Recognise and apply subject-specific theories, paradigms, concepts or principles. - S6.
+Further develop the independent and transferable skills necessary for self-managed and lifelong learning (e.g., working independently, time management, organisational, knowledge transfer and digital skills).

-After 480 credits of study (BSc Hons) you will be able to demonstrate:
+After 360 credits of study (BSc Hons) you will be able to demonstrate:

-S7.
-Present complex information to a range of technical and non-technical audiences in a balanced and authoritative manner using appropriate oral, written, and visual techniques.

-S8.
-Plan, execute and present an independent piece of research under supervision, in which qualities such as time management, problem solving, and independence are evident
+- S7.
+Present complex information to a range of technical and non-technical audiences in a balanced and authoritative manner using appropriate oral, written, and visual techniques. - S8.
+Plan, execute and present an independent piece of research under supervision, in which qualities such as time management, problem solving, and independence is evident. - S9.

-S9.
 Recognise the moral and ethical issues of clinical and scientific investigations and appreciate the need for ethical standards and professional codes of conduct.